Nikaple/assets-retry/README.md

 ### Config

-The `assetsRetry` takes an `AssetsRetryOptions`, which is defined as follows:
+The `assetsRetry` function takes an `AssetsRetryOptions`, which is defined as follows:
 ```ts
 interface AssetsRetryOptions {
     maxRetryCount: number;